-To be kind is to be considerate, gentle and even indulgent.
+To be kind is to be considerate, gentle, and even indulgent.
 That said, do you constantly put other people's feelings and needs above your own, even to your detriment?
-If so, you're not being very kind to you.
+If so, you're not being very kind to yourself.
 When you make mistakes, do you constantly rehash them and blame yourself to the point of invoking emotional self-abuse?
-If so, you're not being very kind to you.
+If so, you're not being very kind to yourself.
 Are you the one who constantly gives to others and yet you can't recall the last time you did something special for yourself?
-If so, you're not being very kind to you.
+If so, you're not being very kind to yourself.

 Compassion?
 Self-compassion is all about doing what the definition of compassion speaks about — "a feeling of deep sympathy and sorrow for another who is stricken by misfortune, accompanied by a strong desire to alleviate the suffering".
 When something bad — or even unpreferred — happens to you, it's OK to extend sympathy, yes, to yourself.
 And when you are truly self-compassionate, you tend to be proactive as all get out about figuring out how to limit the time of suffering that you must endure.
 That might mean that a break-up requires going to therapy.
 Or that the end of a friendship will cause you to want to get closure so that there is peace between the two of you.
 Or if you've had a health scare, rather than beating yourself up over what you think you could've done differently, you figure out how to move more wisely going forward.

 And respect?
 Respect is about esteem and esteem is about being valued.
 Do you require that the people in your life treat you like they value you?
-While we're at it, do you treat you like you value yourself?
-So much chaos, confusion and frustration could be alleviated if we made it a point and practice to be kinder, more compassionate and required to be treated with respect in this life.
+While we're at it, do you treat yourself like you value yourself?
+So much chaos, confusion, and frustration could be alleviated if we made it a point and practice to be kinder, more compassionate, and required to be treated with respect in this life.

 2. Schedule in Quality Time with Yourself

-By this time, I'm pretty sure you know what the five love languages are — physical touch, words of affirmation, acts of service, gifts and quality time.
+By this time, I'm pretty sure you know what the five love languages are — physical touch, words of affirmation, acts of service, gifts, and quality time.
 Yet when it comes to loving on yourself, how good are you at expressing your own top two love languages?
-While mine are physical touch and words of affirmation, when it comes to being kind to myself, I know that all five need to be applied and that quality time, especially, needs to be a top priority.
+While my love languages are physical touch and words of affirmation, when it comes to being kind to myself, I know that all five need to be applied and that quality time, especially, needs to be a top priority.

 3. Master the Art of Self-Comfort